fabiouu/appvox/README.md

 </p>

 # Overview
 Kotlin library to scrape GooglePlay and App Store data.
+Forget about scraping details, focus on your users!

-Supports proxying requests and content translation.
+AppVox supports proxying requests and content translation.
-Pagination and scraping details are abstracted behind an high-level interface.

 # Features
- - Reviews
+ - Review
+    - The Review module Enables you to consume a continuous stream of reviews,

 # Installation
 Only `appvox-core` package is necessary to start using AppVox